Blog

 About the series:

-Bites of Inequality is a midday talk series at the LMU Institute of Sociology in cooperation with ISI, which brings together science and the public in an open format.
+Bites of Inequality is a midday panel discussion by the LMU Institute of Sociology in cooperation with the ISI, which brings together science and the public in an open format.
 The focus is on current research on social inequality, presented and discussed in an accessible form.

-You can find the series in LSF under Comparative Stratification Research (event number 15261).
+The series is in LSF under Comparative Stratification Research (event number 15222) recorded.